Skip to content

 Elasticsearch provides a middleware that renders an index on the fly, as vector tiles.
 This middleware is also supported by the pygeoapi mvt backend.

-cd docker/examples/elastic
+cd docker/mvt-elastic

 1